troyere/sensiolabs-university/README.md

     condition: "context.getMethod() in ['GET', 'HEAD'] and request.headers.get('User-Agent') matches '/firefox/i'"
 ```
 ### If the user tries to display the page by typing http://domain.name/contact with his regular Chrome browser, does he/she will have a 404 response?
-Answer : Yes
+Answer: Yes
 > http://symfony.com/doc/2.6/book/routing.html#completely-customized-route-matching-with-conditions

 ***

 ### Is the translation activated by default?
-Answer : No
+Answer: No
 > http://symfony.com/doc/current/book/translation.html#configuration

 ***

 ### How can you disable the validation in a form?
-Answer :
+Answer:
 - ~~With the no_validation option set to true~~
 - ~~By calling isValid(false)~~
 - ~~By not calling isValid()~~